 On the post or page edit screen, click on the “plus in a circle” icon and search for the name, for example “tag cloud” or “chatty mango”.
 You can also type a “/” (forward slash) in a new line and start typing the name.

 Then you insert the block by clicking on it.

 After you inserted the block, select it by clicking once into it.
-You will notice that in the right side bar (the “Inspector”) you find now (almost) all options that are also available in the shortcode.
+You will notice that the right side bar (the “Inspector”) shows now the options of this block.

 Gutenberg blocks are not yet available for widget sidebars.
 We have to wait for WordPress to provide the environment.